OpenDAoC/OpenDAoC-Core/README.md

-Atlas Freeshard - Core
+# Docker

+The easiest way to get started with OpenDAoC is to use Docker.
+This will allow you to run a server without having to install any dependencies on your machine.

+A Docker image is available on [Docker Hub](https://hub.docker.com/r/claitz/opendaoc).

-# Setting Up an Atlas Dev Environment
+# Setting Up an OpenDAoC Dev Environment

 The following instructions should act as a guide for properly setting up an Ubuntu environment to fetch and push file changes with Github as well as build and run a server successfully.